pixegami/python-for-beginners/02 - Variables and Datatypes/README.md

 Strings are characters, and have no numerical value.
 So when I add them, it treats them as if we've just cut letters out of the newspaper and pasted them together like you see in movie ransom notes.

-## Exercise: Variables and Datatypes

-### 🧩 What Datatypes Would You Use?

-Here's a simple exercise to help you practice your understanding of data types and variables.
-Say you were making an online store, and you needed to represent the following information:

-- ✏️ Item Name
-- ✏️ Quantity
-- ✏️ Price
-- ✏️ In Stock?

-Which variable names and datatypes would you use for them?

 ## Printing in Python

 There's also several ways to "print" information in Python.
 Printing is how we make some information appear on the screen